enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/few-shot-prompting.md

 ## Footnotes

 [1: Gradient descent]
-A first-order optimization algorithm commonly used for updating the weights of a machine learning model.
+A first-order optimization algorithm is commonly used for updating the weights of a machine learning model.
 It aims to minimize the cost function by iteratively adjusting the parameters in the direction of the negative gradient of the function.

 [2: Meta-learning]
 A machine learning technique where a model learns to learn, by using experience gained from solving a variety of tasks to improve its ability to learn new tasks quickly and efficiently.